Teichlab/scg_lib_structs/docs/source/epi/10x_scATAC-seq.md

 `-1`, `-2` and `-b`

 >>> They are Read 1 (genomic), Read 2 (genomic) and cell barcode read, respectively.
 For ATAC-seq, the sequencing is usually done in pair-end mode.
 Therefore, you normally have two genomic reads for each genomic fragment: Read 1 and Read 2.
-For the reason described previously, `R1` is the genomic Read 1 and should be passed to `-1`; `R3` is actually the genomic Read 2 and should be passed to `-1`; `R2` is the cell barcode read and should be passed to `-b`.
+For the reason described previously, `R1` is the genomic Read 1 and should be passed to `-1`; `R3` is actually the genomic Read 2 and should be passed to `-2`; `R2` is the cell barcode read and should be passed to `-b`.
 Multiple input files are supported and they can be listed in a comma-separated manner.
 In that case, they must be in the same order.

 `--barcode-whitelist 10xscATAC/pbmc500/737K-cratac-v1.txt`

 >>> The plain text file containing all possible valid cell barcodes, one per line. __10x Genomics Single Cell ATAC__ is a commercial platform.
 The whitelist is taken from their commercial software `cellranger-atac`.
 In this example data, sequencing is done using __NovaSeq 6000 (v1.0)__.
-Thefore, we use the original whitelist.
+Therefore, we use the original whitelist.
 In other cases, you might want to use the reverse complementary version of the whitelist.

 `-o 10xscATAC/chromap_outs/fragments.tsv`